|

 the existence of weak and sickly children.
 Sometimes children

-had withered limbs, or were deaf, blind, backward or crippled.
+had withered limbs, or were deaf, blind, mentally impaired or

-Roman Catholics and Protestants alike imagined that these handicapped
+crippled.
+Roman Catholics and Protestants alike imagined that

 He could vauch for their existence from his personal experience: